-ENG 880P - The Literature of the Victorian Period3 hours Study in-depth of one or more major British authors of the period, to be chosen by the professor.
+ENG 880P - The Literature of the Victorian Period.......3 hours Study in-depth of one or more major British authors of the period, to be chosen by the professor.
 The authors studied will change from semester to semester.

 ENG 881P - Modern British and Commonwealth Literature ..
-3 hours and Commonwealth Literature3 hours

-This seminar investigates the modernist movement in British and Commonwealth literature, covering the period from 1890-1940.
+3 hours This seminar investigates the modernist movement in British and Commonwealth literature, covering the period from 1890-1940.
 Emphasizing self-conscious and non-representation as modes of both style and content, this aesthetic and historic movement is marked by its persistent experimentalism.
 Course content might focus on individual writers, political or historical influences, or genre study.

-ENG 882P - Contemporary British

-While the scope of this course will be on literature from 1950-present, the major emphasis will be on living authors and works produced within the last decade.
+ENG 882P - Contemporary British and Commonwealth Literature......3 hours While the scope of this course will be on literature from 1950-present, while the scope of this course will be on literature from 1950-present, the major emphasis will be on living authors and works produced within the last decade.
 Individual authors, works, and topics will alter each semester.

-ENG 883 - Colloquium: British Literature through 17003 hours

-ENG 884 - Colloquium: British Literature: 1700-Present3 hours
+ENG 883 - Colloquium: British Literature through 1700.......3 hours ENG 884 - Colloquium: British Literature: 1700-Present......3 hours

 ENG 890P - Ft.
-Kearny Writers' Workshop......
-1-3 hours

-[1-hour Directed Readings (ENG 895) can supplement these hours with
+Kearny Writers' Workshop.......1-3 hours [1-hour Directed Readings (ENG 895) can supplement these hours with related study.]